This guide on how to keep your RV cool in the summer is a guest post by Darla Preston of Care Free of Colorado.

 3. Park In the Shade

 A small thing that will make a big difference is being purposeful of where and how you park your RV.
 If you’re staying at a campground, call ahead and try to reserve a spot with ample shade.
-Naturally, this will keep your RV cooler.
+Naturally, this will keep your RV cooler (and keep your RV tires protected from UV light).

 Additionally, you can figure out what direction the sun is coming from, and angle your parking job so that the side of your RV with the most windows is directed away from that direction.